cncf/glossary/content/en/stateless_apps.md

 ## What it is

-A stateless application doesn’t save any client session (state) data on the server where the application lives.
-Each session is carried out as if it was the first time and responses are not dependent upon data from a previous session and provides functionality to use print services, CDN (Content Delivery Network) or the Web Servers in order to process every short-term request.
-For example, someone is searching a question in the search engine and pressed the Enter button.
-In case if the searching operation gets interrupted or closed due to some reason, you have to start a new one as there is no saved data for your previous request.
+When we speak of stateless (and [stateful](https://glossary.cncf.io/stateful_apps/)) apps, state refers to any data the app needs to store to function as designed.
+As its name suggests (stateless) i.e it neither reads nor stores information about its state.
+Assume it is like a chalkboard or slate.

+ Example:
+ Search engine (incognito mode): Doing a search online to answer a question you’ve thought of.
+You type your question into a search engine and hit enter.
+You got the answer you are looking for.
+While reading accidentally refreshed or closed.
+When you open it again everything will be new.
+To find the answer have to search again.

 ## Problem it addresses

-Stateless applications tackle the problem of resiliency, because different pods across a [cluster](/cluster/) can work independently, with multiple requests coming to them at the same time.
-If there’s a problem, you can easily restart the application, and it will return to its initial state with little or no downtime.
-As such, the benefits of stateless applications include resiliency, elasticity, and high availability.
-However, most applications we use today are at least partly [stateful](/stateful_apps/), as they store things like preferences and settings to improve the user experience.
+ statelessness doesn’t mean that there isn’t a state.
+It just means that the state is held somewhere else.
+For example, when you use an ATM machine, you’re the one who maintains the state.
+After Withdrawing, the machine doesn’t remember what’s the password you have entered.
+Privacy is maintained.
+(Stateless applications tackle the problem of resiliency)If you are stuck at some point while doing a transaction on  ATM  machine you can easily restart the application/machine, and it will return to its initial state with little or no downtime.

 ## How it helps

-Boiling everything down, in a Stateless Application the only thing your cluster is responsible for is the code, and other static content, being hosted on it.
-That’s it, no changing databases, no writes and no left over files when the pod is deleted.
-Stateless [containers](/container/) are easier to deploy, and you don’t need to worry about saving container data on persistent storage volumes.
-You also don't have to worry about backing up the data.
+Stateless Protocols/apps works better at the time of crash or accidentally if your application is closed because there is no state that must be restored, a failed server can simply restart after a crash. hence you don’t have to worry about backing up the data if an application/server crashes.